Bhaghi-code/Bhaghi-code/README.md

 - 💬 2021 Goals: **Contribute more to the Open Source projects**

 - 📫 You can shoot me an email at: **kundu.b@northeastern.edu**

-- 📄 All of my experiences are available at: [https://github.com/Bhaghi-code/Resume](Resume)

 - ⚡ Fun fact **I love to read and write.
 Currently working on a story.
 I am an artist at heart and I do like flaunting some of my paints in the galleries!**